Skip to main contentSkip to data table

 Why gold-api.com?

-The previous source (DefiLlama's coingecko:gold / coingecko:silver coins API) silently returns empty data, producing garbage peg references and phantom trillion-BPS depegs in backfilled events. gold-api.com requires no API key, and the worker only performs two live spot requests when the 30-minute sync-fx-rates cooldown allows upstream work.
+The previous source (DefiLlama's coingecko:gold / coingecko:silver coins API) silently returns empty data, producing garbage peg references and phantom trillion-BPS depegs in backfilled events. gold-api.com requires no API key, and the worker only performs two live spot requests in each claimed 30-minute sync-fx-rates cadence bucket.

 Live Sync (sync-fx-rates.ts)